vuxcode/pr1-project-alexanderrific/time-report.md

 - Discovered that i need to change the function for kåk, it's not a confirm-function but a prompt.
 - Duplicated the code and got it to be side by side.

+2024-05-06 1hr
+Cleaned all the code
-Total time: 9h 50min.
+made sure the buttons made what they're supposed to do Total time: 9h 50min.